volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `default_pool_list` - (Optional) Multiple Origin Pools with weights and priorities.
 See [Default Pool List ](#default-pool-list) below for details.

+`protected_cookies` - (Optional) List of cookies to be modified from the HTTP response being sent towards downstream..
+See [Protected Cookies ](#protected-cookies) below for details.

 `api_rate_limit` - (Optional) Define rate limiting for one or more API endpoints.
 See [Api Rate Limit ](#api-rate-limit) below for details.

 `disable_rate_limit` - (Optional) Rate limiting is not currently enabled for this load balancer (bool).